pierrejay/esp32-wifi-api-dev/lib/WiFiManager/README.md

 ### Configuration

-Configuration can be done either by using the provided methods with ConnectionConfig structures, or by using the JSON interface.

-The JSON interface provides a more flexible and dynamic way to configure the WiFiManager, as it allows for a more complex configuration to be loaded from a file or a web server.
-The configuration API has been designed with the "robustness principle" in mind: it will automatically fill in missing parameters with relevant values, and clean up parameters that are not applicable.
+Configuration can be done either using ConnectionConfig structures or the JSON interface.
+The JSON interface provides a more flexible and dynamic way to configure the WiFiManager, as it allows for partial updates and follows the "robustness principle": it automatically fills missing parameters with relevant values and cleans up inapplicable ones.

-The simplicity of this interface lies in the fact that **you only need to specify the parameters you want to change**.
-For example, connecting and disconnecting a WiFi access doesn't require special "connect/disconnect" methods, it can just be done by sending a JSON with a single "enabled" key value.
+The simplicity lies in that **you only need to specify the parameters you want to change**.
+For example, connecting or disconnecting from a WiFi network only requires sending a JSON with an "enabled" key.

 > **Note:**
-> - Configuration is saved to SPIFFS upon changes, so it will persist across reboots.
+> - Configuration is saved to SPIFFS upon changes
-> - The setAPConfig and setSTAConfig methods provide both type- and value-checking of the configuration parameters.
-Invalid configurations are rejected and return false.
+> - The configuration methods provide both type- and value-checking
+> - Invalid configurations are rejected and return false

 #### Access Point (AP) Configuration